We conduct several types of sleep studies, some which take place in our sleep lab in our hospital and some which can be done at home.

 Actigraphy

-Actigraphy involves wearing a movement monitor, resembling a wristwatch, on your arm or leg for a few days and nights at home.
-This is used to assess sleep regularity.
-Actigraphy equipment is posted to a person's home via recorded delivery with straightforward instructions for use and then returned to the sleep centre via a pre-paid envelop supplied in the pack.
+Actigraphy equipment is posted to your home via recorded delivery with straightforward instructions for use and then returned to the sleep centre via a pre-paid envelop supplied in the pack.
 Once returned the equipment will be downloaded and analysed.